-Marmoleum Decibel is a bio-based flooring product, with natural ingredients crafted into a climate positive, long-lasting floorcovering.
+Marmoleum is a bio-based flooring product, with natural ingredients crafted into a climate positive, long-lasting floorcovering.

-Marmoleum Decibel is produced in several stages starting with the oxidation of linseed oil mixed with rosin.
+Marmoleum is produced in several stages starting with the oxidation of linseed oil mixed with rosin.
 With the influence of oxygen from the atmosphere a tough sticky and chewy material is obtained.

-The linoleum base material is stored in containers for a few days for further aging and after this it is mixed with wood flour, calcium carbonate, recycled waste, titanium dioxide and pigments.
+The linoleum base material is stored in containers for a few days for further aging and after this it is mixed with wood flour, calcium carbonate, titanium dioxide and pigments.

 This mixture is calendared on a jute substrate and stored in drying rooms, to cure till the required hardness is reached.
 After approximately 14 days the material is taken out from the drying room to the trimming department where the factory finish is applied on the surface of the product and the end inspection is done.
-Finally, the foam layer is applied on the underside, the edges are trimmed, and the sheet is cut to length into rolls of approximately 33 meters.
-From the production process, the rejected material and the cuttings of the trimming stage are being reused in the manufacturing process of new Marmoleum floors.
+Finally, the edges are trimmed and the sheet is cut to length into rolls of approximately 33 meters.
+The trimmings and the rejected product are reused into new Marmoleum floors.

-The recycling plant on our factory site processes both pre- and post-consumer Marmoleum flooring waste into a new raw material, that is added to the linoleum base material, replacing a significant part of virgin material.
+The recycling plant on our factory site, processes both pre- and post-consumer waste into a new raw material, that is added to linoleum base material, replacing a significant part of virgin material, in Marmoleum products that are constructed from 2 Linoleum layers.

-For the manufacturing of Marmoleum sustainable green electricity is being used, solar panels on the warehouses generate the electricity needed for the internal transport by truck and forklifts.
+For the manufacturing of Marmoleum sustainable green electricity is being used, solar panels on the warehouses generate the electricity needed for our for the internal transport by truck and forklifts.